bheimbu/evolutionary_ecology/docs/source/second_week.rst

                            └── EF

            2. Copy your best alignments from EF and 18S (from **Tuesday/Tutorial_1**) into their respective subfolders.
-           3. Start the ML analyses with following parameters (`Tree -> RAxML`):
+           3. Start the ML analyses with following parameters (:kbd:`Tree` -> :kbd:`RAxML`):

-              - GTR GAMMA I (`Nucleotide Model: GTR GAMMA I`)
+              - GTR GAMMA I (:kbd:`Nucleotide Model:`:kbd:`GTR GAMMA I`)
-              - Rapid bootstrapping and search for best-scoring ML tree (`Algorithm: Rapid bootstrapping and search for best-scoring ML tree: Command line: -f a -x 1`)
+              - Rapid bootstrapping and search for best-scoring ML tree (:kbd:`Algorithm: Rapid bootstrapping and search for best-scoring ML tree: Command line: -f a -x 1`)
-              - 500 bootstrap replicates (`Number of starting trees or bootstrap replicates: 500`)
+              - 500 bootstrap replicates (:kbd:`Number of starting trees or bootstrap replicates: 500`)
               - Any other parameter in default settings
            4. Write down how long the analyses took (in seconds).